-- /etc/gitconfig: It is a file which contains configuration for every user and repository on the system.
-Since it is system wide configuration file, to configure these values one must have administrative permission to make changes. –system option can be used.
+- /etc/gitconfig: It is a file that contains configuration for every user and repository on the system.
+Since it is system-wide configuration file, to configure these values one must have administrative permission to make changes. –system option can be used.

 Note: Make use of Git UI tools only(Git bash, Gitk etc) whenever working with git.
 It is also important to set up your identity because git uses this information for every commit.